junikimm717/ohsmathcc/README.md

 ### In other environments

 - Have Docker, Python, and Poetry installed on your system.
+- Install all of the python dependencies with `poetry install`
 - Run `source ./dev` (Done automatically in shell.nix), this sets the appropriate environmental variables and starts up the postgres develompent container.
-- Install all of the python dependencies with `poetry install`
 - Copy over the sample environmental variables in `./clubapp/.env.example` to `clubapp/.env`

+## Deploying a Production Server (in a VPS)

+- Install Docker and Git on the system.
+- Git clone this repository (and `cd` into it)
+- Run `./prod.sh --deploy` to begin running the containers, or `./prod.sh` if you just want to get the resulting `docker-compose.yml` file.

 ## All Environmental Variables